 How GAFSP is responding to COVID-19

-In the medium to longer term, GAFSP will launch a new Call for Proposals and all eligible countries will be able to apply.
+In the medium to longer term, GAFSP will launch a new Call for Proposals in early 2021 and all eligible countries will be able to apply.
 This Call would operationalize GAFSP’s new adjusted operational model and be strategically timed to fund COVID-19 recovery, and support countries to strengthen the performance, resilience, and sustainability of their agriculture sector and food systems in a changing climate.
-The target timeline is late 2020.

 GAFSP is already helping countries mitigate COVID-19's impact and work towards a quick recovery — some ongoing projects have already made small but critical changes.

 In the Kyrgyz Republic, the Agriculture Productivity and Nutrition Improvement Project to improve water infrastructure and developing the capacity of water user associations (WUAs) will begin distributing agricultural inputs such as seeds and fertilizer through 30 project WUAs to address vulnerable populations.

 In Bangladesh, lockdown restrictions have had a disruptive impact on agricultural supply chains.
 Leaders of producer organizations reached out to the Sara Bangla Krishak Society (SBKS) for help in resolving logistics and communication issues.
 SBKS immediately tapped into its national network of 55 producer organizations –with over 8,000 smallholder farmers– and its resources to assist.
 With technical support from FAO, through the Increasing Access to Finance for Farmers’ Organizations MMI pilot project, SBSK quickly set up 57 call centers throughout northern and southern Bangladesh allowing farmers to continue selling their commodities and buying essential inputs and services.
 The call centers are also being utilized by non-member neighboring farmers who can obtain fairer prices for their products.